When Our Motivation is Genuine Love

 What strikes me about this is that David shares how he took on a lion and a bear and killed them with his bare hands.
 HIS BARE HANDS!!
-David was a shepherd in charge of protecting the sheep.
+David was a shepherd charged with protecting the sheep.
 He was willing to face off with a lion and a bear with no guarantee of a positive outcome.
 That's how strongly shepherds felt about their sheep.
 To bring this into present day terms, how many viral videos have you seen where an owner goes to the extreme to save the life of their pet?
 Those sheep to David represented more than just mere affection for a pet, those sheep represented his family's livelihood.

 Why do I mention this when I talk about Jesus as our shepherd?
 If David was willing to go to such lengths to rescue just one sheep from the mouth of an enemy, how much further would Jesus go for us?
 He braved torture.
 He braved the cross.
 He defeated our enemy, Satan.
 He paid the price to rescue us from the prison that Satan held us in.
 He did everything to ensure our freedom so that now we get a choice as to whether or not we're going to walk out of that prison and into our new life of freedom.
 He did this all out of love.

-This verse always gets me.
+2 Peter 3:9 always gets me.
 When I find myself feeling impatient, longing for home, longing to escape this world and all its troubles, this verse sobers me to an uncomfortable reality.
 There are more out there who are just like I was, who are lost.
 There are more out there who are stumbling around in the dark, desperately searching for the light.
 There are more out there who are waiting and wanting to be found.
 It's for each one of us that God is patient in His returning.
 His desire is that none of us remain in the prison that Satan prepared for us.
 His desire is that every single life would be saved as they stroll on out of that prison cell and walk in their new life of freedom.
 Why would He exercise patience in this way?
 Why would He continue to deal with the humanity that chooses to take a path that leads humanity further and further away from Him?
 It's because of love.
 He's motivated by love.

 You're worth it.
 I'm worth it.
 We're all worth it.
 It was all out of love, not because we deserve it, but because of who He is.